SolaceLabs/solace-integration-guides/docs/_guides/flink-streaming-2-10.md

 #### Configuring Client Usernames & Profiles

-This section outlines how to update the default client-profile and how to create a client username for connecting to the Solace appliance.
+This section outlines how to update the default client-profile and how to create a client username for connecting to the Solace Message Router.
 For the client-profile, it is important to enable guaranteed messaging for JMS messaging and transacted sessions if using transactions.

-The chosen client username of “flink_user” will be required by the Flink application when connecting to the Solace appliance.
+The chosen client username of “flink_user” will be required by the Flink application when connecting to the Solace Message Router.

 ```
 (config)# client-profile default message-vpn Solace_Flink_VPN